You are currently viewing The Best Neutral Wall Paint Colors That Go With Wood Trim Molding

 Wood trim is a classic feature of many older homes.
 While some homeowners love the warmth and character it adds, others find it outdated and dark.
 If you’re struggling to love your wood trim, it could be that the wall color is creating a visual distraction for you.

-Choosing the right neutral paint color to go with your wood trim can save you the cost and labor of painting all that woodwork.
+Choosing the right neutral wall paint colors for wood trim can completely change how your home feels without painting over the wood.
 It can also add a special kind of beauty and warmth to your home that’s hard to replicate.

 This beautiful living room is a great example of a wall paint color that beautifully accents and contrasts with the wood trim.
 (Orange and blue are opposites on the color wheel, so it’s achieving the desired effect).
 Perfect for a homeowner who loves bright colors!
 If you’re planning to sell your home, however, this much contrast and drama are typically too overwhelming for buyers.
 Homeowners prepping for a home sale should opt for a more neutral, blended palette in order to appeal to the greatest number of potential buyers.